HelTecAutomation/HeltecDocs/doc/node/esp32/source/meshtastick.md

-# Meshtastick
+# Meshtastic
 {ht_translation}`[简体中文]:[English]`

 **Meshtastic®** is a project that enables you to use inexpensive LoRa radios as a long range off-grid communication platform in areas without existing or reliable communications infrastructure.
 This project is 100% community driven and open source!
-For a more detailed description of Meshtastick please refer to their website and forum: [https://meshtastic.org/](https://meshtastic.org/).
+For a more detailed description of Meshtastic please refer to their website and forum: [https://meshtastic.org/](https://meshtastic.org/).

-This topic describes how to get started with Meshtastick.
+This topic describes how to get started with Meshtastic.

-Currently, Heltec recommends the following devices for Meshtastick:
+Currently, Heltec recommends the following devices for Meshtastic:

 | Product | Pic | Description |
 |-|:-|:-:|